Jump to main content

 25/75

-The default variant of 25/75 split sets the layout only on large screens, stacking both columns on top of each other on small and medium screens.
+For example, to only have 25/75 split on large screens, you can use .row--25-75-on-large.
 This is usually useful when main large column splits further with nested grid that would require full width of the page on medium screens.

 25/25/50